kstafford3/sinatra-example/README.md

 This git repository helps you get up and running quickly w/ a Sinatra installation on OpenShift.

-In my fork I'm using the diy cartridge.
-I've been using Ruby 1.9.3.
+In my fork I'm using the ruby-1.9 cartridge.
 I've also added a views folder with some placeholder ERBs.

 Thanks to OpenShift for making the original quickstart available (openshift/sinatra-example)